99kaits/tomochan/README.md

 - hidden boards
 - better tabbing on the post form
 - REPLY COUNT FOR OPS IN DB REPLY COUNT FOR OPS IN DB!!!!
+- FIGURE OUT WHY THE SWATCH TIMESTAMPS ARE FUCKED UP

 markdown things: